 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting personal data about you so that you are fully aware of how and why we are using your data.

 The following sections will answer any questions you have but if not, please do get in touch by contacting us by post, telephone or email.
 Contact details are shown below.

-J & E Shepherd (Company No.2837574810) Registered Office: 13, Albert Square, Meadowside, DUNDEE, DD1 1XA and Hardies Property & Construction Consultants (Company Number: SO300703) whose Registered Office: Swilken House, 35 Largo Road, ST ANDREWS, Fife, KY16 8NJ (collectively referred to as Firm, we, us, our in this privacy notice) are the controllers and are responsible for your personal data.
+J & E Shepherd, Head Office 13 Albert Square, Meadowside, Dundee, DD1 1XA, Hardies LLP t/a Hardies Property & Construction Consultants Registration Number SO300703, Registered office Swilken House, 35 Largo Road, St Andrews KY16 8NJ (collectively referred to as Firm, we, us, our in this privacy notice) are the controllers and are responsible for your personal data.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are required under data protection legislation to notify you of the information contained in this privacy notice.

 It is likely that we will need to update this Privacy Notice from time to time.
 You are welcome to come back and check this at any time or contact us by any of the means shown below.
 The law on data protection sets out a number of different reasons or conditions for which an organisation may collect and process your personal data, including:

-In specific situations, we can collect and process your data with your consent.
+In specific situations, eg special categories, we may collect and process your data with your consent.
 This might include when you complete a form online to receive an email about ways you can receive information about us and our services.

-When J&E Shepherd and Hardies Property & Construction Consultants collect your personal data, we will always make clear to you why data is necessary and for what purpose.
+When Hardies Property & Construction Consultants and J&E Shepherd collect your personal data, we will always make clear to you why data is necessary and for what purpose.